piotrekgelert/radio-mp3-player/README.md

 # radio-mp3-player
-The mp3 player with radio application made in Python 3.12  with help of pygame and pyqt6
+The mp3 player with radio application made in Python 3.11  with help of pyqt6, pygame and miniaudio

 in choosing radiostation, radio is played in threads to not interfere with each other and with program and allow program to execute other tasks in parallel